-Native American consultation on Geothermal leases, wild horse gathers, renewable energy projects, range developments, and other projects has been completed.
-Ethnographic studies and cultural resource inventories have been completed for the Black Warrior Peak and are under review by SHPO.
-These studies are being funded by the Pyramid Lake Tribe.
+Native American consultation on geothermal leases, wild horse gathers, renewable energy projects, range developments, and other projects has been completed.
+Ethnographic studies and cultural resource inventories have been completed for the Black Warrior Peak and have been reviewed and accepted by SHPO.
+These studies are being funded by the Pyramid Lake Paiute Tribe.